DontSlipOnDirt/NL2Vis/README.md

 ## 🙌Introduction

 Hi!
-This is the official repository for the paper ["nvAgent: Massive Data Visualization from Natural Language via Collaborative Agent Workflow"](https://xxxxxxxxxxxxxx).
+This is the official repository for the paper ["nvAgent: Automated Data Visualization from Natural Language via Collaborative Agent Workflow"](https://xxxxxxxxxxxxxx).

-In this paper,  we propose *nvAgent*, a *'' turnkey solution''* for automatic data visualization from multiple datasheets with chat-style instruction and a single click. *nvAgent* features a collaborative agent workflow that solves complex NL2Vis tasks with a *''divide-and-conquer''* manner.
-It consists of three specialized agents—*Processor*, *Composer*, and *Validator*—each optimized for different stages of the visualization generation process with shared memory.
+### Abstract

-*Processor* at first processes database information and filters relevant data to select additional context for shared memory. *Composer* then retrieves information from shared memory to choose strategy, and leverages Visualization Query Language (VQL) as thoughts, constructing sketches and subsequently filling schema components.
-Finally, *Validator* translates the VQL into Python code, executes it, and validates the output, refining and updating the VQL in shared memory if necessary to ensure accuracy.
+*Natural Language to Visualization* (NL2Vis) seeks to convert natural-language descriptions into visual representations of given tables, empowering users to derive insights from large-scale data.
+Recent advancements in Large Language Models (LLMs) show promise in automating code generation to transform tabular data into accessible visualizations.
+However, they often struggle with complex queries that require reasoning across multiple tables.
+To address this limitation, we propose a collaborative agent workflow, termed **nvAgent**, for NL2Vis.
+Specifically, **nvAgent** comprises three agents: a processor agent for database processing and context filtering, a composer agent for planning visualization generation, and a validator agent for code translation and output verification.
+Comprehensive evaluations on the new VisEval benchmark demonstrate that **nvAgent** consistently surpasses state-of-the-art baselines, achieving a 7.88% improvement in single-table and a 9.23% improvement in multi-table scenarios.
+Qualitative analyses further highlight that **nvAgent** maintains nearly a 20% performance margin over previous models, underscoring its capacity to produce high-quality visual representations from complex, heterogeneous data sources.

 (pipeline in ./assets/pipeline_1.jpg)